-Jewish groups can’t get enough Holocaust memorials, they can’t get enough mandatory Holocaust education, but they’re surprisingly uninterested in memorials for the victims of communism.
+Jewish groups can’t get enough Holocaust memorials, they can’t get enough mandatory Holocaust education, but they’re uninterested in memorials for the victims of communism.
 I suspect that has to do with the vital role that Jews played in the development and execution of communism, including its numerous genocides in the Soviet Union.
 Thousands of Jews acted as Stalin’s willing executioners.
 Jewish groups don’t like to talk about this.
-They’re much more comfortable with portraying Jews as perpetual victims of evil Gentiles because that gives Jews an advantage in the rough and tumble game of life.
+They’re much more comfortable with portraying Jews as perpetual victims of evil Gentiles.

 When Jewish groups say they want to educate people about the Holocaust to prevent genocide from happening again, it’s a lie.
-They don’t act in a way that shows they give a damn about the goyim.
-Rather, what’s going on is that these Jewish groups want to use the Holocaust as a stick to beat the Gentiles into submission so that they never ask inconvenient questions such as why is America so closely aligned with Israel when that may be against America’s best interests, what are the differences between the races, is America’s mass importation of non-whites over the past 50 years in America’s interests, and the like.
+These Jewish groups want to use the Holocaust as a stick to beat the Gentiles into submission so that they never ask inconvenient questions such as why is America so closely aligned with Israel when that may be against America’s best interests, what are the differences between the races, is America’s mass importation of immigrants over the past 50 years in America’s interests, and the like.

-The goyim can’t help it that they’re not as smart, on average, as Ashkenazi Jews and that they don’t have Jewish in-group solidarity.
-The goyim can’t match the Jewish passion for success in this world, but the goyim have the numbers and the strength and they can start slaughtering Jews en masse any time they feel like it so perhaps Jewish groups should be careful about seeking things for their own group that they would not also want for Gentiles (such as group solidarity).
+The goyim can’t help it that they’re not as smart, on average, as Ashkenazi Jews.
+The goyim can’t match the Jewish passion for success in this world, but the goyim have the numbers and the strength and they can hurt Jews en masse any time they feel like it so perhaps Jewish groups should be careful about seeking things for their own group that they would not also want for Gentiles (such as group solidarity).

 Canada’s government is building a memorial in Ottawa to the victims of communism.
 Jewish groups have nothing to say about the matter.
 Judging by their silence, they could care less about the victims of communism.
 The Simon Wiesental Center has said nothing in favor of this memorial.